stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

       - id: check-taskfile
 ```

 This configuration enables Prettier, `yamllint` and `check-jsonschema`.
-It also includes [check-yaml](https://github.com/pre-commit/pre-commit-hooks#check-yaml), one of the standard hooks.
-This hook uses [ruamel.yaml](https://pypi.org/project/ruamel.yaml/) to check YAML files for syntax errors.
-I leave it in place because it does not slow down small projects.
-It is redundant, and you might choose to remove it.
+It also includes `check-yaml`, one of the standard hooks.
+This hook is redundant, and you might choose to remove it.

 To activate the configuration, run `prek install`.
 This adds the hooks to the Git configuration for your copy of the project, so that the tools automatically run on the staged changes each time that you commit.